The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 A dog breed that's sure to love.
 The Yorkie may come at the end of the alphabet, but it's one of the top most popular breeds.
 This petite terrier is adorable, highly intelligent, affectionate, smart and overflowing with liveliness.
 With their spunky and impish sense on humor they will certainly fill your heart and home with love!
 Curious and Bold Spirited and Loyal Active and Brave Self-Confident

 The Yorkshire Terrier is one of the smallest dog breeds in the world, yet they seem oblivious to their minute size, and are an energetic dog breed that is forever seeking adventure, love and attention.
+But did you know there are 4 - Yorkshire Terrier's that have a close relationship to each other, but yet are considered different breeds?

 So, where did the Yorkshire Terrier come from?